Invoice Finance Costs UK 2026

-Invoice finance in the UK typically costs 0.5-3% of invoice value as a service charge, plus a discount charge of 1-3% above Bank of England base rate on the amount advanced.
+Invoice finance in the UK typically costs 0.5-3% of invoice value as a service charge, plus a discount charge of 1-3% above the Bank of England base rate on the amount advanced.
+According to UK Finance, the average facility cost across the market falls between 1% and 2.4% of annual turnover.
 For a business processing £100,000 of invoices per month with an 85% advance rate, total monthly costs range from approximately £850 to £4,250.

 Invoice finance costs 0.5-3% service charge on the invoice value, plus 1-3% above base rate on the amount advanced.
 Total effective cost is typically 1-2.4% of annual turnover.